APPENDICES

 NON-ACADIAN FAMILIES in LOUISIANA

-Jean, son of Thomas Olivier and Susanne Hoops of London, England, married French Creole Marie-Thérèse Drouillan of New Orleans, widow of Pierre Sebin, at at Pointe Coupée in June 1769.
+Jean, son of Thomas Olivier and Susanne Hoops of London, England, married French Creole Marie-Thérèse Drouillan of New Orleans, widow of Pierre Sebin, at Pointe Coupée in June 1769.

 Pélagie, daughter of Francois Olivier and Anne-Marie Olivier, married Jean-Baptiste, son of François Campo, at New Orleans in September 1786.